Scam warning: Verizon users get texts from own number - NewsBreak

 A spokesman for Verizon confirmed Wednesday that it was aware of the situation, blaming “bad actors” for the messages.

 “As part of a recent fraud scheme, bad actors have been sending text messages to some Verizon customers which appear to come from the customers’ own number,” Verizon’s Corporate Communications Director Rich Young said in an emailed statement.
-“Our company has significantly curtailed this current activity, but virtually all wireless providers have faced similar fraudulent activity in recent months.”Bruce Willis ‘stepping away’ from acting after aphasia diagnosis, family says
+“Our company has significantly curtailed this current activity, but virtually all wireless providers have faced similar fraudulent activity in recent months.”Broad asylum limits at border may end by May 23

 While Verizon believes the texts are fraudulent, Young said they do not believe they pose any threat to your cell phone.
 The best thing to do in this situation, he said, is just delete the message.